School of Multidisciplinary Social Sciences and Humanities

 Grade Mode: Standard Letter

-PLST 28004 PRINCIPLES AND PRACTICE OF LITIGATION 3 Credit Hours
+PLST 28004 CIVIL PROCEDURE 3 Credit Hours

-Provides an introduction to the rules of civil procedure, statutes of limitation, and discovery.
+Provides an introduction to the rules of civil procedure, statutes of limitation and discovery.
 Included in this course is a discussion of the role of the paralegal in preparation for litigation.

 Prerequisite: None.